revans2/incubator-storm/docs/documentation/Resource_Aware_Scheduler_overview.md

 Parameters:
 * priority – an integer representing the priority of the topology

 Please note that the 0-29 range is not a hard limit.
 Thus, a user can set a priority number that is higher than 29.
-However, the property of higher the priority number, lower the importance still holds
+However, the property of higher the priority number, lower the importance still holds.

 ### Specifying Topology Prioritization Strategy